Introduction: What are materials?

 Artists Fischli and Weiss also play with our perception of materials and objects.
 Untitled (Tate) 1992-2000 looks like a room – possibly a studio or workshop – full of various objects.
 The objects are familiar, everyday things: tools and materials, plastic buckets, paintbrushes, rubber tyres, furniture and small items such as milk cartons and cigarette packets.
 But everything you see in this room has been carved from polyurethane foam and painted to look like the real thing.

 The properties of materials – their liquidity, weight, surface etc – were manipulated by Fischli and Weiss to create a mesmerizing, chain reaction, kinetic sculpture called The Way things Go.
-Watch the sculpture in action below:

 The everyday, the Unusual – and the Unpredictable